JnyJny/busylight/docs/devices/thingm.md

 [ThingM][0] is a California company that describes themselves as a "device studio" and offer many different LED based devices; the consumer oriented blink(1) product line and for prototyping and hacking they offer the BlinkM line of products.
-I developed with the blink(1) mk3 device.
+I worked with the blink(1) mk3 device.

 ### Physical Description